caleb531/youversion-suggest-alfred/README.md

 reference to the clipboard

-- Pressing `command-c` while a result is selected will copy to the clipboard the full Bible reference identifier, such as *1 Corinthians 13:4-7 (ESV)*
+- Pressing `command-c` while a result is selected will copy to the clipboard the full Bible reference address, such as *1 Corinthians 13:4-7 (ESV)*

-- Pressing `command-l` while a result is selected will show the full Bible reference identifier as Large Type
+- Pressing `command-l` while a result is selected will show the full Bible reference address as Large Type

 ### Searching by content